Kiffhost/exalted-scripture-understanding/Charms/Charm Keywords.md

 #### Enlightenment
 Attaining the apex of Sidereal Martial Arts’ power demands an understanding of subtle cosmic principles and a harmony with the nature of reality beyond many students.
 Sidereals always gain the benefits of a Sidereal Martial Arts’ Enlightenment effects.
 Getimians access Enlightenment effects based on whether their Essence’s current nature is Flowing or Still.
 Other Exalted can’t ordinarily access Enlightenment effects.

+# Abyssal

+#### Versatile
+Combat Ability Charms with this keyword can enhance attacks and parries with [[Martial Arts]] if the Abyssal uses a weapon compatible with that Ability.
+Versatile Charms from multiple combat Abilities can’t enhance the same action.
+#### Whispers
+This keyword provides additional benefits for Abyssals with the [[Whispers]] Merit (p.
+XX).
+Such effects often use (Whispers) calculations.
+Its value equals the Merit rating of the Abyssal’s [[Whispers]].
+Whisper Charms sometimes invoke the Abyssal’s use of her [[Whispers]].
+This means they count against the reset limit on using Whispers.